 Made entirely of stainless steel with an encapsulated base, this pressure cooker provides even heating and works on all stovetop types, including induction.
 Operating at 15 PSI, it delivers true high-pressure cooking performance for faster results than electric models.

-- Safety systems: Pressure indicator and overpressure relief mechanisms
+- Pressure indicator and overpressure relief mechanisms

 Specifications